 What is Pepero Day?

-Pepero Day in South Korea is an annual tradition that can be likened to Valentine’s Day, as it is usually celebrated among couples, and food or chocolatey treats are exchanged.
+Pepero Day in South Korea is an annual tradition that can be likened to Valentine’s Day.
+It is usually celebrated among couples, and delicious food in a Korean restaurant, candy, or chocolatey treats are exchanged.

-When is Pepero Day?
+When is Pepero Day in Korea?

-Along with that is the idea that to become tall and slender like the thin Pepero stick, 11 packets of Pepero must be eaten on November 11, at 11:11 am and 11:11 pm in exactly 11 seconds.
+Along with that is the idea that to become tall and thin like the thin Pepero stick, 11 packets of Pepero must be eaten on November 11, at 11:11 am and 11:11 pm in exactly 11 seconds.
 There’s nothing to lose if you’ll give it a try!

 What is Pocky Day?

 On this day, annual sales for Pocky would surge as there are plenty of Pocky-related activities and marketing strategies put in place.
 Japanese people would also give Pocky to their loved ones as a gift to show their appreciation.

 What is the history of Pepero Day in South Korea?

-The exact origins of Pepero Day in Korea and how it started are not entirely known.
-One theory is that Pepero Day in Korea is celebrated on November 11th because of the appearance of a Pepero stick, looking like the number 1.
+The exact origins of this celebration in Korea and how it started are not entirely known.
+One theory is that this holiday in Korea is celebrated on November 11th because of the appearance of a Pepero stick, looking like the number 1.

-The aforementioned school story is how Lotte Corporation, the manufacturer of Pepero in South Korea, began advertising Pepero Day in 1997.
+The aforementioned school story is how Lotte Corporation, the manufacturer of Pepero in Korea, began advertising Pepero Day in 1997.
 And successfully so, as from 2012 onward they make 50% of their whole year’s pepero sales on this day!

 How is Pepero Day in Korea celebrated?

-In observance of Pepero Day in South Korea, people celebrate it by giving Pepero boxes as gifts every November 11th.
+In observance of Pepero Day in Korea, people celebrate it by giving Pepero boxes as gifts every November 11th.
 Think of it as Valentine’s Day for everyone!
 They are typically exchanged between couples, but people can generally give them to people they love, like their friends, co-workers, or family members, as a symbol of their affection.

-Pepero Day ideas for a gift
+Pepero Day gift ideas

 But what if your loved one doesn’t like sweets?
 The perfect solution for that is the 돈 빼빼로 (donppaeppaero)!
 This is a popular gift idea that was inspired by the Pepero snack.
 You need to roll up some paper bills to make it look like Pepero sticks.
 Then put these rolled-up bills in a rectangular box similar to that of a Pepero’s.
 The finished product would then be the “Money Pepero.”